 Liz Riggs Meder

 Ben Pritchett lives in Crested Butte, Colorado where he spends his summers guiding and chasing his wife and two kids around the mountains.
-Ben began working on AIARE curriculum development projects in 2002 and joined AIARE as the Program Director in 2005.
+Ben began working on AIARE curriculum development projects in 2002 and served at AIARE as the Program Director from 2005-2016.
+In 2016, Ben moved into a full time position with the CAIC as an Avalanche Forecaster.
 His background includes 6 seasons as the Education Coordinator for the Colorado Avalanche Information Center, 5 seasons forecasting for the Crested Butte Avalanche Center, ski guiding since 1998, ski patrolling for Crested Butte Mountain Resort, and 15 years working on the snow safety crew for the Elk Mountain Grand Traverse race.
 Ben holds an AMGA Ski Guide certification, and owns his own guide service Colorado Backcountry.
-He is a professional member of the American Avalanche Association and a AAA Certified Avalanche Instructor.
+He is a professional member of the American Avalanche Association and a A3 Certified Avalanche Instructor.

 John is an AMGA certified Rock and Ski Guide based in Leadville, CO.
 He got his start with AIARE while living in Crested Butte, CO where he worked as an avalanche instructor, ski guide, and avalanche forecaster.
 He actively teaches both AIARE recreational and professional avalanche courses and is a member of the AIARE Instructor Trainer Team.
 John also instructs in the Avalanche Science Program at Colorado Mountain College and guides climbing and skiing throughout Colorado and the Pacific Northwest.
 When he’s not working, John enjoys reading, eating large breakfasts and running around the high country with his wife and their impulsive blue heeler.
 John has a B.A. in Geosciences from Williams College, and an M.Ed. from Colorado State University with a specialization in Adult Education and Training.